langfod/SkyrimNet_SexLab/README.md

 # Hot Key
 There is an optional hot key, must be enabled in the MCM.
 It supports:
 - ability to start a sexual act with an NPC in the crosshairs or between NPCs not in the crosshairs.
-- add a per-stage description for the animation of the NPC in the crosshairs.
 - ability to dress/undress the actor under the across hairs.
+- If the NPC in the crosshair or player is in a sexlab animation
+  - change the style of sex
+  - add a per-stage description
+  - add a orgasm denied for parcipate in the sex

 ## Per Stage Description
 When you press the hot key on an actor in sex, one of two thing will happen: